-We know that our employees are advocates, because they’re highly engaged with the program.
+We know that our employees are advocates because they’re highly engaged with the program.
 And, as I said before, I think that we have varying degrees of engagement from our user base, from our employees.
 I’d say our core engaged base is relatively small.
-You’re not going get all of your users sharing daily.
+You’re not going to get all of your users sharing daily.
 But they’re very active, and they drive some really great results.
-And engagement rate is gonna continue to be a key metric for the foreseeable future.
+And the engagement rate is going to continue to be a key metric for the foreseeable future.
 It’s great to have lots of people signed up to Go Social.
 It’s great to see those user numbers rise, but if they’re not sharing anything then what’s the point, almost, of the program?

 And that’s from a group of users that now number over 1,000.
 So we started off with nobody in September, and we’re now up to 1,000.
 And our ambition is to break through the 10% figure, which originally came out in the original survey, of 10% of our employees would be willing to share content through their social media profiles.